tinytechnicaltutorials/codepipeline-s3-game/README.md

 The game consists of HTML, CSS and JavaScript.

 Ideas for additional features:
--A scoring mechanism
+- A scoring mechanism
--A timer
+- A timer
--Add additional cards
+- Add additional cards
--Multi-player capabilities so you can compare scores
+- Multi-player capabilities so you can compare scores

 ## The Deployment Environment
 The code will be deployed and hosted in S3.